Frequently Asked Questions

 Do I pay when I come in?

-At this time, you do not need to pay for services when you come in as we send out monthly invoices.
+At this time, you do not need to pay for services when you come in; you will create a client portal profile from our website and log in to pay any outstanding bills.

 What happens if the regular therapist is out?